cryptrunner49/goargs/README.md

-# 🏹 ArGonaut 🚀
+# 🏹 GoArgs 🚀

-**ArGonaut** is an easy-to-use CLI argument parser for Go that automatically generates documentation for every command and flag, ensuring your docs stay up-to-date with zero effort! 🚀📚
+**GoArgs** is an easy-to-use CLI argument parser for Go that automatically generates documentation for every command and flag, ensuring your docs stay up-to-date with zero effort! 🚀📚

 ## Features ✨